Microblading Encyclopedia

 18. Brow Shapes for Different Face Types

 The ideal brow shape varies based on your face structure.
 Round faces benefit from a higher arch, while square faces look best with a softer, curved brow.
-Use our interactive brow shape for face shape guide to explore options.
+Use my interactive brow shape for face shape guide to explore options.

 Also read: Why perfect symmetry is overrated.